 This gallery was founded in 1981 originally created as a non-profit and was a stalwart of the Downtown art scene.
 More than three decades this gallery has been operating – and has been creating programs to exhibit, bringing in new artists to reside.

-photo by Luhring Augustine Bushwick – Central Brooklyn
+5. Luhring Augustine Bushwick – Central Brooklyn

 The Brooklyn branch of a beautiful gallery founded in 1985 by co-owners Lawrence R. Luhring and Roland J. Augustine is prominently known for being the only blue-chip operation of its kind in Bushwick.
 This gallery houses a lot of contemporary art.

 A.I.R (artists in Residence, Inc.) was established in 1972 for the first not-for-profit, artist-direct and maintained gallery for female artists in the United States.
-This gallery was made by artists for artists run organization and exhibition space.
+This gallery was made by artists for artists to run organization and exhibition space.
 The founders wanted to create a space where artists can kick around ideas.

-photo by Microscope Gallery – Central Brooklyn
+7. Microscope Gallery – Central Brooklyn

 Founded by artist-curators Elle Burchill and Andrea Monti, built in an old auto parts shop in 2010.
 This gallery specializes in film, video, sound, digital and performance art.
 The Microscope Gallery is also prominently known for showing the work of such pioneering figures of the 1960s and ’70s avant-garde as Jonas Mekas, George Maciunas and Michael Snow.